 |Gravel||7"x15" - min. weight 8.6 kg|

-The successes of the first generation
+The successes of the project

 The most successful car in ŠKODA’s motorsport history dominated the world’s rallies from 2015 to 2019.
 The ŠKODA Motorsport works drivers took three WRC 2 titles – Esapekka Lappi in 2016, Pontus Tidemand in 2017 and Jan Kopecký in 2018.
 Thanks to its durability, reliability and competitiveness, the FABIA R5 also became very popular with customer teams, with almost 300 models produced.